xarray-contrib/xarray.dev/src/posts/datatree/index.md

 For more details please see the [high-level description](https://docs.xarray.dev/en/stable/user-guide/data-structures.html#datatree) and the [dedicated page on hierarchical data](https://docs.xarray.dev/en/stable/user-guide/hierarchical-data.html), and the [section on IO with groups](https://docs.xarray.dev/en/stable/user-guide/io.html#groups) in the xarray documentation.

+## Deprecation

+If you previously had used the `DataTree` prototype in the [`xarray-contrib/datatree` repository](https://github.com/xarray-contrib/datatree), that has now been archived and will no longer be supported.
+Instead we encourage you to migrate to the implementation of `DataTree` that you can import from xarray, following the [migration guide](https://github.com/pydata/xarray/blob/main/DATATREE_MIGRATION_GUIDE.md).

 ## Big moves

 This was a big feature addition!
 For a [decade](https://github.com/pydata/xarray/discussions/8462) there have been 3 core public xarray data structures, now there are 4: [`Variable`](https://docs.xarray.dev/en/stable/generated/xarray.Variable.html#xarray.Variable), [`DataArray`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html#xarray.DataArray), [`Dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html#xarray.Dataset), and now [`DataTree`](https://docs.xarray.dev/en/stable/generated/xarray.DataTree.html#xarray.DataTree).